BATTENHALL OF NEWS

 Our survey of the Battenhall Road speed sign – using a speed gun supplied by Bike Worcester and observation – carried out in February at different times of the day showed that of 311 cars 59 per cent triggered the speed sign with 126 not triggering the 20mph flash.

-Ian Benfield, the Labour candidate who carried out the survey, said, “Poor signage, no lollipop patrol, and signs drivers just can’t see, are creating a safety zone with very poor safety and enforcement.
+Local, Ian Benfield, who carried out the traffic survey, said, “Poor signage, no lollipop patrol, and signs drivers just can’t see, are creating a safety zone with very poor safety and enforcement.
 The county council needs to sort this out before someone is injured or worse.”

 Talk to us